nmathew22/book-of-life/README.md

 Final project for MGT 802.
 Low-effort journal using generative AI.
 By Neil Mathew.

 ## About
-So much of our lives go forgotten.
+So many moments of our lives go forgotten.
 We rarely remember that peaceful park walk or that time listening to a nostalgic song a few weeks ago.
 Journaling offers a solution, but demands both time and effort.
 The Book of Life app helps people make journal entries in seconds by generating a PDF for them based on a few key responses.

 ## Installation
 Download this Github repository and create a file called "credentials.py" in the repo with a field called OPENAI_API_KEY.
 Insert your api key for Open AI as a string here.
 To run the program, install the Python packages listed below in your environment and then execute "streamlit run app.py" in the terminal.